bnjs/bnjs.github.io/_posts/2014-09-25-transcript-lecture-1-how-to-start-a-startup.md

 in fact one thing that correlates with success among hte YC companies is the founders that hook up pagerduty to their ticketing system so that even if the user email in the middle of hte night when the foundres are asleep, they still get a response iwthin an hour.

-companies acutally do this in the early days. these founders feel phsyical pain when the product sucks an dthey wanna wake up and fix it. they don't ship crap, and if they do they fix it very very quickly. and it definitely takes some level of fanaticism to build a great product.
+companies acutally do this in the early days. these founders feel phsyical pain when the product sucks an dthey want to wake up and fix it. they don't ship crap, and if they do they fix it very very quickly. and it definitely takes some level of fanaticism to build a great product.